Cloud360-Training/AZ-900/README.md

-# AZ-900 Microsoft Azure Fundamentals: Ninja Training
+# AZ-900 Microsoft Azure Fundamentals

-Welcome to the **AZ-900 Microsoft Azure Fundamentals Ninja Training**!
+Welcome to the **AZ-900 Microsoft Azure Fundamentals **!
 This repository is designed to be your comprehensive, one-stop resource for preparing for the AZ-900 certification exam.

 **Maintained by [Cloud360 Training](https://cloud360.co)** - Your trusted partner for Azure certification preparation.